Initialization effects of nucleon profile on the $\pi$ yields in heavy-ion collisions at medium energies: Results and discussions

-where $Dr$ is the value of the double $\pi^-/\pi^+$ ratio.
-One finds that $Dr(\rm{SHF}) = 2.227$ and $Dr(\rm{SM1}) = 1.431$, so that the double $\pi^-/\pi^+$ ratio varies by a factor about 1.56 in the SHF and SM1 models.
-This large difference indicates that the $Dr$ is a proper observable to distinguish between SM1 and SHF.
+One can see from the Table.\ref{tabDr}, for different impact parameters, the calculated double $\pi^-/\pi^+$ ratios of USDB-SM are quite similar, approximately equal to 1.5.
+This due to a smoother change in the $\rm \rho_n/\rho_p$ ratio of the tail of density distribution, reflecting the inter-nucleon correlations effect.
+However, $Dr(\rm SHF)$ is greater than this value, and which increases quickly with increasing impact parameter.
+It is found that, with the impact parameter of 11 fm, the $Dr$ varies by a factor about 1.56 in the SHF and USDB-SM.
+This large difference indicates that the $Dr$ is a proper observable to distinguish between USDB-SM and SHF.
 This is worth exploring from an experimental point of view.